 - Increasing clinical capability and other human resources for health care of those infected with HIV.

-- Developing or revising military specific HIV policies that specifically address leadership roles, gender norms, gender based violence, stigma and discrimination and structural components necessary for access to care.
+- Developing or revising specific HIV policies that specifically address leadership roles, gender norms, gender based violence, stigma and discrimination and structural components necessary for access to care.

 - Increasing male circumcision (MC) in high prevalence countries who are supportive of MC as an effective prevention intervention.